Find Trade Colleges

 While working on their Bachelor's Degree, clinical laboratory science majors at Marist accumulate an average of around $28,401 in student debt.

-Full Clinical/Medical Laboratory Science at Marist College Report
+Read full report on Clinical/Medical Laboratory Science at Marist College

-College of Staten Island CUNY did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Staten Island, CSI is a public school with a large student population.
+College of Staten Island CUNY ranked #10 on this year’s Most Popular Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
+Located in the large city of Staten Island, CSI is a public college with a large student population.

 Women make up 71% of the clinical laboratory science majors at the school.